tonellolab/MIND-neural-decoder/README.md

 - Conditional entropy
 - Mutual information

-The sample code is developed for binary modulation schemes but can easily be extended to M-PAM, M-QAM and more.
+The sample code is developed for the supervised approach (see the paper) and for binary modulation schemes but can easily be extended to M-PAM, M-QAM and more.
 Coding strategies such as repetition, hamming and convolutional codes are described in the original paper and can be implemented.
 MIND considers also channel non-linearities.

 Two noise options are available to train your own MIND model:
 - AWGN